U.S. Relations With the Republic of Korea

 Bilateral Economic Relations

 Over the past several decades, the R.O.K. has achieved a remarkably high level of economic growth and is now the United States' sixth-largest goods trading partner with a trillion-dollar economy.
 Major U.S. firms have long been leading investors, while the R.O.K.’s top firms have made significant investments in the United States.
 There are large-scale flows of manufactured goods, agricultural products, services, and technology between the two countries.
-The landmark Korea-U.S. Free Trade Agreement (KORUS FTA) entered into force on March 15, 2012, underscoring the depth of bilateral trade ties.
-Under KORUS, 95 percent of all goods are duty free.
-In 2015, the two-way trade in goods amounted to $113.8 billion, and $33.4 billion in services.
-The agreement has boosted exports by billions of dollars annually for both sides and created new export-related jobs in both the R.O.K. and the United States.
+R.O.K. foreign direct investment in the United States has nearly doubled since 2011 from $19.7 billion to $38.8 billion in 2016, making the Republic of Korea the second largest Asian source of foreign direct investment into the United States.
+During President Trump’s 2017 visit to the Republic of Korea, R.O.K. companies announced plans to begin a series of projects in the United States over the next four years valued at $17.3 billion.
+The Korea-U.S. Free Trade Agreement (KORUS FTA) entered into force on March 15, 2012, underscoring the depth of bilateral trade ties.
+In March 2018, the United States and the Republic of Korea reached an agreement on the renegotiation of the KORUS FTA.

 The Republic of Korea's Membership in International Organizations

 The R.O.K. and the United States belong to a number of the same international organizations, including the United Nations, G-20, Organization for Economic Cooperation and Development, Asia-Pacific Economic Cooperation forum, Association of Southeast Asian Nations (ASEAN) Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
 The R.O.K. hosts the Green Climate Fund, an international organization associated with the United Nations Framework Convention on Climate Change.
 The R.O.K. also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.

 The R.O.K. maintains an embassy in the United States at 2450 Massachusetts Avenue NW, Washington, DC 20008 (tel.
 202-939-5600).